St. Marys October

 In no time, the boys were into gorgeous largemouth.
 Pete caught his first couple of fish on a single-blade spinnerbait by working it almost like a jig in 6 to 8 feet of water.

 “I love slowly creeping a Spinnerbait close to the bottom in the fall,” says Pete, “if the water isn’t too cold, largemouth can’t seem to resist it on certain days.
-The trick is to not work it too fast.”
+The trick is not to work it too fast.”

 In the meantime, Tyler threw an array of presentations including Rattle Baits, Senko’s, Creatures, and Jigs…all of which worked.